bjorkert/patches/README.md

 # Loop patches
-The patches are designed for the pre-patched loop and learn version of Loop 3.0 using the Xcode build method.
+These patches are designed for the pre-patched loop and learn version of Loop 3.0 using the Xcode build method.

 You need to be in the LoopWorkspace folder when these commands are executed.